The Catholic Life Center exists "to engage and unite our intergenerational faith community in learning and fellowship.”

 Coffee Social - Good Bye Wishes for Julie - Join us as we say Good Bye to our Director Julie Minter, Thursday, November 29 at 8:45 a.m. (after Mass).
 We will be serving Coffee and a light breakfast.
 Held at the Catholic Life Center, adjacent to Blessed Trinity Parish.

 Join our knitting/crocheting group.
 Bring projects and share ideas.
 Wednesday, December 12, from 1-2:30 PM in the Meeting Room at the Catholic Life Center.

 Our feature for the month of December, "I Can Only Imagine”.
 Growing up in Greenville, Texas, Bart Millard suffers physical and emotional abuse at the hands of his father, Arthur.
 When Arthur becomes terminally ill, he finds redemption by embracing his faith and rediscovering his love for his son.
 Years later, Bart's troubled childhood and mended relationship with his dad inspires him to write the hit song "I Can Only Imagine" as singer of the Christian band MercyMe.
 We will be showing this on Wednesday, December 19, from 1-3:30 PM in the Meeting Room at the CLC.
 No pre-registration required, drop-ins welcome.

 First Friday Coffee

-Join us for our next First Friday Coffee on Friday, September 7.
+Upcoming dates for First Friday Coffee on Friday, December 7 and January 4.
 This is a wonderful opportunity to combine worship and fellowship.
 First Friday Coffee takes place on the first Friday of each month immediately after the 7:00 AM Mass at St. John Evangelist.
 Join us in the Narthex for coffee and light refreshments.